-- Keep your speed no faster than 70 mph (112 km/h) during the first 500 miles (800 km) of towing a trailer, and don't make full throttle starts. - Turn off the speed control.
-The speed control may shut off automatically when you are towing on long, steep grades.

-- Consult your local motor vehicle speed regulations for towing a trailer. - To eliminate excessive shifting, use a lower gear.
+- To ensure proper "break-in" of powertrain components, do not trailer tow during the first 1,000 miles (1,600 km) of a new vehicle. - To ensure proper "break-in" of powertrain components during the first 500 miles (800 km) of trailer towing, drive no faster than 70 mph (113 km/h) with no full throttle starts. - Turn off the speed control.
+The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer. - To eliminate excessive shifting, use a lower gear.
 This will also assist in transmission cooling. - Anticipate stops and brake gradually.